hgissbkh/EncodEval/README.md

 ## Datasets

 Dataset loading and preprocessing are managed in [encodeval/datasets.py](encodeval/datasets.py).
-To add a new dataset, implement the loading logic in this file.

 Example (loading the sst2 dataset):